graphcommerce-org/graphcommerce/docs/framework/config.md

 This should only be set to true if you use the /product/[url] AND /product/configurable/[url] routes.

+@deprecated Will be removed in a future version. [migration](../upgrading/graphcommerce-5-to-6.md#product-routing-changes)

 #### `limitSsg: Boolean`

 Limit the static generation of SSG when building